IntelLabs/ParallelAccelerator.jl/README.md

 ### Faster compilation via userimg.jl

 It is possible to embed a binary/compiled version of the ParallelAccelerator compiler and CompilerTools into a Julia executable.
 This has the potential to greatly reduce the time it takes for our compiler to accelerate a given program.
+For this feature, the user needs to have the Julia source code and should be able to rebuild Julia.
+Hence,
+Julia installations using ready binaries are not suitable for this purpose.

 To use this feature, start the Julia REPL and do the following:

 ```
 importall ParallelAccelerator